-Most people inject heroin intravenously to achieve an immediate and potent high.
+Most people inject or shoot heroin intravenously to achieve an immediate and potent high.
 However, an increasing number of people have engaged in other methods of heroin administration, including inhaling heroin vapor.

 Some heroin users smoke the drug because they want to avoid the social stigma associated with intravenous drug use, while others smoke it because they believe it is a safe alternative to injecting.
 Although smoking the drug has a lower risk of overdose and viral infections than injecting it, any form of heroin use can cause serious health problems, including heroin addiction.